andyprowl/virtual-concepts/README.md

 * A section stating the design goals for this project;
 * A section demonstrating some practical applications of virtual concepts.

+The bibliography is available in a separate file inside the `draft` folder.

 There is a [dedicated thread on std-proposals](https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/4gEt2OBbSQM.) for discussion.
 Any feedback is most welcome.

 Andy